-Suicidal ideation is defined as someone having thoughts around ending their life.
-Not all individuals who experience suicidal ideation will make a suicide attempt.
+Suicidal ideation is defined as someone having thoughts of ending their life.
+Not all individuals who experience suicidal ideation will attempt suicide.
 Nonetheless, it is important to seek help if an individual is struggling with suicidal ideation, as those thoughts can quickly escalate if they are not properly addressed.
-Although talking about the topics of self-harm and suicide can be difficult, early intervention and direct communication is the best way to ensure the health and safety of your loved ones.
+Although talking about suicide and suicidal thoughts can be difficult, early intervention and direct communication is the best way to ensure the health and safety of your loved ones.

 ● Have you ever hurt yourself, or do you think about hurting yourself?

-● Have you ever wished you were dead or wished you could go to sleep and not wake up?
+● Have you ever wished you were dead or wished you could go to sleep and never wake up?

 ● Have you ever thought about suicide or ending your life?

 ● Have you ever thought about how you would end your life?
-If so, tell me about your plan.
+If so, do you have a plan?
+Can you tell me about it?

 ● Be persistent if your loved one is reluctant